-Typically, the trade show is driven by a sales manager, who pitches the idea to the decision maker, who tells the marketing person that it’s their job to prepare for the trade show—and it’s only weeks away.
+However, in many organizations, trade show participation is driven by a sales manager, who pitches the idea to the decision maker, who tells the marketing person that it’s their job to prepare for the trade show—sometimes with only a few weeks' notice.
 YIKES!
-The marketer has a lot to accomplish in a short amount of time.

-By jumping into action with some quick trade show planning strategies, you can still get the most out of your trade show investment.
+By jumping into action with some quick trade show planning strategies, you can still get the most out of your investment.

 1. Set Goals